[Information provided by:

 |NCT01454596 : CAR T Cell Receptor Immunotherapy Targeting EGFRvIII for Patients With Malignant Gliomas Expressing EGFRvIII|

 1. Patients with histologically proven glioblastomas or gliosarcomas that express

-EGFRvIII as assessed by IHC or PCR confirmed by Laboratory of Pathology, NCI.
+EGFRvIII as assessed by IHC or PCR confirmed by the NCI Laboratory of Pathology.

 2. Patients must have progression of disease after radiotherapy (including patients that